scikit-activeml/scikit-activeml/README.rst

 Pool-based Active Learning
 ##########################

-The following code implements an active learning cycle with 20 iterations using a logistic regression classifier and uncertainty sampling.
+The following code implements an active learning cycle with 20 iterations using a Gaussian process classifier and uncertainty sampling.
 To use other classifiers, you can simply wrap classifiers from ``sklearn`` or use classifiers provided by ``skactiveml``.
 Note that the main difficulty using active learning with ``sklearn`` is the ability to handle unlabeled data, which we denote as a specific value